How To View a Private Instagram Account

-If you wish to view a private Instagram account, the legitimate way is also the easy way – send that person a follow request.
+If you wish to view a private Instagram account, the easiest—and most legitimate—way is to request to follow that person.
 Typically, even a person with a protected profile will approve people they know, so if this is someone you’re familiar or acquainted with, you shouldn’t have any problems getting that person to approve your request.
 Once your request has been approved, you’ll be able to see that person’s profile and view any photos they’ve uploaded to Instagram.

 Obviously, this is the most straightforward way to access and view a person’s private Instagram account, no matter who they are.
 Unfortunately, though, this does depend heavily on you as an Instagram user having a preexisting relationship with the person you’re trying to add on Instagram.
 Therefore, if you’re trying to add someone you don’t know, like a celebrity or a friend of a friend, the easiest way to reach out to them is through a private message on Instagram.
-Sending the user a private message (PM) will let them know a bit about who’s requesting to follow the user.
+Sending the user a direct message, or DM, will let them know a bit about who’s requesting to follow the user.
 The best way to do this is to let the requested user know who you are, a bit about yourself, and why you want to follow them on Instagram.
 Saying as much as “I’m a high school friend of your boyfriend” or “We met at your cousin’s birthday party” can be enough to create a contact between you and the party you’re trying to reach out to, especially if they remember you.

-Try Searching Their Username
+Try Searching Their Username and Real Name

-Using Instagram Viewer Sites – and Why We Don’t Recommend It
+Using Instagram Viewer Sites

 Searching Google for methods to view private Instagram profiles will bring up endless results of solutions and guides—including this one!—but it will also refer you to a number of websites with suspicious names that advertise the ability to view private profiles in just a few easy steps.
-These sites have names like “WatchInsta,” “Instaspy,” and “Private Instaviewer,” and they all seem to promise the same general result: use their website to gain access to Instagram accounts marked as private without any extra steps, payments, or requirements.
+These sites have names like “WatchInsta,” “Instaspy,” and “Private Instaviewer,” and they all seem to promise the same general idea: use their website to gain access to Instagram accounts marked as private without any extra steps, payments, or requirements.
 Some of them even promise complete anonymity, or have chatrooms where you can discuss the app with other users.